-Firstly, by the Concentration Principle (see Corollary \ref{COR: DVolumesUniformAsDVolumesOverMeasure}), which for $\lambda_{1}(\Xi)$ (i.e. $d=1$) does not require the Hilbert space structure and works in our context also, we obtain an ergodic invariant probability measure $\mu$ on the $2^{\mathcal{Q}}$-attractor $\mathcal{A}$ such that the relations
+First, by the Concentration Principle (see Corollary \ref{COR: DVolumesUniformAsDVolumesOverMeasure}), which for $\lambda_{1}(\Xi)$ (i.e., $d=1$) does not require the Hilbert space structure, we obtain an ergodic invariant probability measure $\mu$ on the $2^{\mathcal{Q}}$-attractor $\mathcal{A}$ such that the relations

 hold for $\mu$-almost every point $q \in \mathcal{A}$.